ev3dev/ev3dev.github.io/index.md

 ## <span class="glyphicon glyphicon-console heading-icon"></span> EV3 programming unlocked

 ev3dev gives you the power to program how <i>you</i> want to.
-We have created a system of hardware drivers for sensors, motors and everything else.
+We have created a low-level driver framework for controlling sensors, motors and pretty much everything else.
 It's as easy as reading from and writing to a file.

-ev3dev supports many popular scripting languages out-of-the-box, so you can get started right away.
+ev3dev supports many popular scripting languages out-of-the-box, so you can get started right away with your favorite language and libraries.

 </div>
 <div class="col-lg-4" markdown="1">

 ## <i class="fa fa-linux"></i> Backed by the full power of Linux

-Since ev3dev is built on Debian Linux, this means there are over 43000 free software packages available for you to install.
+Since ev3dev is built on Debian Linux, there are over 43,000 free software packages available for you to install.

-And with the Linux kernel at its core many USB and Bluetooth devices, like Wi-Fi dongles, keyboards, keypads, joysticks and cameras work too.
+And with the Linux kernel at its core, many USB and Bluetooth devices, like Wi-Fi dongles, keyboards, keypads, joysticks and cameras work too.

 </div>